rstacruz/remount/README.md

 ## Browser support

-Remount supports all browsers that React support, which includes IE11.
-Legacy IE support (IE9) is available using polyfills.
+Remount supports all browsers that React 18 supports.

 Custom Elements API<sup>[#][custom-elements]</sup> ("Web Components") will be used if it's available (Chrome/67+), and will fallback to a compatible API otherwise.